With copywriting, less is often more. Choosing the right words usually means using one word instead of four.

 First drafts are full of them.

-But they don't belong there.
+But they don’t belong there.
 They fatten the copy and bloat it.
-They are often called 'fluff' or 'fog' words, and they can reduce the impact of your landing pages and emails.
+They are often called ‘fluff’ or ‘fog’ words, and they can reduce the impact of your writing.

 Over the years, I have built up a long list of words that can often be eradicated in my copy, and I’d like to share a few of them with you today.

 Cutting these words out (where it makes sense to do so) is one of the quickest ways to improve any piece of writing.